How an infant princess sparked a rivalry for the crown and a fight for freedom.

-A Norwegian princess, she was the daughter of King Eric II of Norway and Margaret of Scotland, Queen of Norway (Alexander’s daughter, who died giving birth to Princess Margaret).
+A Norwegian princess, she was the daughter of King Eric II of Norway and Alexander’s daughter, Margaret of Scotland, who died giving birth to the little princess.

 After the death of his last son, Alexander persuaded the Scottish magnates to pledge allegiance to the young Margaret as Heir presumptive.